Member for Dubbo

 During his first term in parliament Troy served as a Parliamentary Secretary for Natural Resources (2011 – 2014) and as Chairman of the Joint Select Committee on Sentencing of Child Sexual Assault Offenders (2013 – 2014).
 He also led the parliamentary and community debate for the establishment of the NSW Special Commission of Inquiry and gave evidence into the Hunter paedophile hearings and the National Royal Commission into institutional child abuse.

-Troy was promoted to Cabinet in April 2014 and has held a diverse portfolio in the ministry serving as the Minister for Regional Infrastructure and Services, Hospitality, Gaming & Racing, Tourism and Major Events and Trade and Investment – with each portfolio receiving record funding and reform under Troy.
+Troy was promoted to Cabinet in April 2014 and has held a diverse portfolio in the ministry serving as the Minister for Regional Infrastructure and Services, Hospitality, Gaming & Racing, Tourism and Major Events, Trade and Investment, and the Arts – with each portfolio receiving record funding and reform under Troy.

 Troy lives in Dubbo with his wife Toni and their two children.
 He’s a passionate New South Welshman, Country Rugby League member and a supporter of the Newcastle Knights, Newcastle Jets, NSW Waratahs and Hawthorn FC.